-If you use a recording device, you might want to consider hiring a transcriptionist to put the recording into writing for you during this time.
+If you use a recording device, you might want to consider hiring a transcriptionist to put the recording into writing for you.
 They're surprisingly affordable, and you can deduct the cost as a business expense come tax time.
 But some writers are actually fleet enough of fingers to do this themselves and it can be beneficial.

 Make a one-time, tax-deductible purchase of a dictation recorder and machine, the kind that is used in offices all over the country.
 Transfer the recording to tape, pop the tape into the machine, and begin typing with a handy little foot pedal that lets you pause the recording when you need to catch up.

 This can be a worthwhile purchase if you do a lot of writing that involves interviews.
 And here's the bonus.
 When you hit periods of conversation that really don't contribute anything to your profile, you can fast-forward right through them.
 You'll still have them there on tape if you want to go back to them later, but again, time is money.
 Don't waste yours typing words of dialogue you'll never use, or highlighting numerous pages of a transcript you had someone else type for you word for word.

 You'll want to limit this period of lag time to a day or two at most, however.
 You risk losing your gut impressions and instincts—not to mention your motivation—if too much time passes between the interview and when you begin actually writing.
 And you don't want to wake up yawning one morning to realize that the finished product is due today and you haven't even gotten past this step yet.
 But you know that already, right?
 Freelancing for a living requires super-human discipline.